maproulette/maproulette3/page-docs/components/global-search.md

 - Keyboard navigation with arrow keys and Enter
 - Click outside or `Escape` to close
 - Selecting a result navigates to that entity's page

+## Future

+### Smarter Search Type Suggestions

+Improve the reasoning for suggesting search types based on the user's query.
+For example, detect numeric input and suggest ID lookup, recognize common patterns like "fix" or "false positive" to suggest task/comment searches, and surface recently used search types higher in the suggestion list.